 Nevertheless, for a nation which had an Internet penetration rate of about 4% back in 2007 to be able to reach 50% as of today, it is a considerable success in its own right.

-Shares of Internet users, according to Statista.com survey carried out over the first three months of 2019:
+Shares of Internet users, according to Statista.com survey carried out in 2019: